Voice of the Customer - Gain Valuable Insights From Customer Feedback

 Knowing exactly what your customers want from your business can make the difference between success and failure.
 If you aren’t certain they are willing to pay for a specific feature, you’re very likely to make an extremely risky investment by greenlighting the product development for the said feature.

-If you’re interested in hearing about a successful Voice of the Customer example, look no further than Porsche.
+If you’re interested in a successful Voice of the Customer example, look no further than Porsche.
 In the early 2000s, the company decided to launch a new SUV – Porsche Cayenne.
 The vehicle was quite different from the existing high-performance sports cars the brand was known for.

 Porsche underwent exhaustive customer research before going ahead with product development.
 They surveyed tons of targeted customers about every single feature the new car could have to see how willing consumers were to pay for each.